Aeon-ProjectWormHole/Aeon_Secure_Suite/README.md

 Aeon_MicroVault_v1.9.html
 `798e6858b8847a87fb908e36331b3c83ed04d60803af0906c6c81b4d31c18427`

+## Why This Exists

+I'm not a developer.
+I'm a person who believes technology should serve humanity, not extract from it.

+I built this with AI assistance because privacy tools shouldn't require a computer science degree.
+They should be accessible to anyone who needs them.

+This is part of Project Aeon—an initiative to rebuild trust between humans and technology through transparency, sovereignty, and compassion.

+If this helps even one person protect something that matters to them, it was worth building.

 ## What this is

 - A pair of single-file tools you download and run locally in your browser.